DanielleSpring/Final-Project/README.md

 ## **Questions We Would Like to Answer:**
 Given the data available, can we use 25 years of data to determine whether the Ontario Sunshine list is still relevant?

-*Can we identify gender using first name?
+-Can we identify gender using first name?
-*Can we identify a person’s age based on first name or postition?
+-Can we identify a person’s age based on first name or postition?
-*How do civil servant salaries trend against Ontario private sector?
+-How do civil servant salaries trend against Ontario private sector?
-*Is there Gender Inequality in Ontario’s Sunshine list?
+-Is there Gender Inequality in Ontario’s Sunshine list?
-*Does age play a factor?
+-Does age play a factor?
 Is region a factor?
-*Are civil servant salaries keeping up with inflation?
+-Are civil servant salaries keeping up with inflation?
-*How do civil servant salaries trend against Ontario private sector?
+-How do civil servant salaries trend against Ontario private sector?
-*Can raises, salary increases be track?
+-Can raises, salary increases be track?
 Are they in proportion with inflation? who is getting raises?
-*When creating ranges for salaries which sectors are highest in pay and which are lowest?
+-When creating ranges for salaries which sectors are highest in pay and which are lowest?
-*Which job titles are paid higher salary/lowest?
+-Which job titles are paid higher salary/lowest?
-*When comparing job titles in certain sectors to others are they fairly equivalent or are certain sectors more generous?
+-When comparing job titles in certain sectors to others are they fairly equivalent or are certain sectors more generous?
-*How do people feel about the Sunshine list?
+-How do people feel about the Sunshine list?
-*Can we analyze public sentiment concerning the sunshine list?
+-Can we analyze public sentiment concerning the sunshine list?

 ### Locations of Project Deliverables: